straw-hat-team/github-actions-workflows/nodejs/prettier/README.md

 ### Get Started

+1. Make sure `actions/checkout` action is used before this action.
-1. Add the job to your workflow:
+2. Add the action to your job in your workflow, here is a final example:

 ```yml
 #...